 - Lemons, limes and grapefruit: Citrus fruits can be very acidic so avoid them where you can.

 - Meat and bones: Your compost is vegetarian.

 - Sawdust: Wood products are high in carbon so too much will throw out your compost’s natural balance, but it’s OK in small doses.

 - Seafood: Nobody likes a fishy smell... except pests.

 - Vegetables: Add as many as you like but try to avoid onions and garlic.
 These are very acidic.

-- Weeds: Weeds are very reliant and can grow in your compost.
-You’re better off disposing of them.
-The compost at our Council green waste facility gets to a high enough temperature to kill weed seeds – why not bring it to us?
+- Weeds: Weeds are very resilient.
+Unlike at our Council green waste facility, the temperature of your home compost may not get hot enough to kill the weed seeds – why not bring them to us?